muasiq/unive-one-light/exampleSite/content/_index.md

   block:
   - subtitle: ""
     title: "Customizability"
-    description: "Customize the whole suite according to your needs so you feel at home"
+    description: "Customize the whole suite according to your needs so you feel at home."
     image: "images/features-01.png"

   - subtitle: ""
     title: "Everything Automated"
-    description: "From the simplest of processing to those that use complex workflows, Unive can handle them all"
+    description: "From the simplest of processing to those that use complex workflows, Unive can handle them all."
     image: "images/features-02.png"